pypyr/pypyr/README.rst

       in: # optional.
 In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
         parameter1: value1
         parameter2: value2
       run: True # optional.
-Runs this step if True, skips steps if false.
+Runs this step if True, skips step if False.
 Defaults to True if not specified.
+      skip: False # optional.
+Skips this step if True, runs step if False.
+Defaults to False if not specified.

   # optional.
   on_success: